-Nature, luxury and history can make for a memorable trip.
-I experienced them all in one day, on a pre-TBEX Ireland adventure.
-But you don’t have to be at a travel blogging conference to enjoy the the attractions of the Bay of Kenmare and the surrounding area in Ireland.
+Nature, luxury and history always make for a memorable trip.
+I experienced them all in one day, as part of an unforgettable Ireland adventure.
+Here’s a guide to planning your visit to the Bay of Kenmare and the surrounding area in Ireland.
 Here’s how:

 All Aboard the Seafari